-The following information may help those who are considering a certificate in Security Studies.
-The program was created to address increasingly important issues relating to both national security and human security.
-We take a very broad approach to the concept of security, so that it includes not only defense issues but also issues of migration, human rights, international ethics, pandemics, conflict resolution, climate change, and environmental degradation.
+The Security Studies Certificate program takes a very broad approach to the concept of security, including not only military and national defense issues but also issues of human security including migration, human rights, international ethics, pandemics, conflict resolution, climate change, and environmental degradation.

 Recommended Courses and Requirements for Minors and Programs

 Suggested Curricular Flow Through the Major